Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Movies Subtitles Corpora

-We extracted dialogues having the word \textit{shame} or \textit{pride} or their variations (See Appendix \ref{tab:search_keywords}), along with the previous and the next two lines for situational context (See Table \ref{tab:dialogue_example}).
-In the case of short dialogues, which could be the case due to monosyllabic responses in spoken conversations, an extra previous and next line was appended to context.
-One author manually checked the entire dataset of shame and pride-related dialogues to correct spelling mistakes in subtitles, remove unrecognizable characters, and identify phrases having pride and shame-related keywords but not indicating social sanction (or approval).
+The expressions of shame and pride could be explicit (See Table \ref{tab:dialogue_example}) or implicit (e.g. characters' lowered shoulders, avoiding eye contact, etc.).
+We extracted \textbf{explicit mentions of \textit{shame} and \textit{pride}} to learn about occurrences of shame and pride \textit{as determined by the characters}.
+We adopted a keyword search-based approach (See Appendix \ref{tab:search_keywords}) to identify dialogues along with the previous and the next two lines for situational context (See Table \ref{tab:dialogue_example}).
+For short dialogues such as monosyllabic responses in spoken conversations, we appended an extra previous and next line to context.
+One author manually checked the entire dataset of shame and pride-related dialogues to filter out dialogues with conventional phrases such as "\textit{what a shame}", "\textit{it's a shame}", "\textit{proudly presents}".

-For instance, the phrases like "what a shame" or "it's a shame" in Hollywood movies do not reflect \textit{social {disapproval}}, and therefore such dialogues were excluded.
-Below is an example of such dialogue.
+Detecting \textbf{implicit shame/pride-related expressions} in textual discourse is a complex task.
+Computational systems for detecting social emotions such as shame and guilt underperform significantly compared to basic emotions such as joy due to internal self-evaluation associated with social emotions \cite{demszky2020goemotions, resendiz2023affective}.
+We used GPT-4 language model \cite{achiam2023gpt} to detect implicit expressions of shame in given movie dialogues.
+We recruited two human annotators to determine the agreement with GPT-4 generated labels (See Appendix \ref{sec:implicit_shame} for details).
+On a randomly sampled 100 situations each from H/Bollywood, the model labeled 20 samples to be expressing shame in Bollywood and 5 samples in Hollywood.
+However, the agreement between human annotators was low (4 out of 20 samples in Bollywood and 1 out of 5 samples in Hollywood where both annotators agreed with GPT-4).
+Human annotators across cultures tend to cross-label shame and guilt \cite{troiano2019crowdsourcing} and follow-up discussions with annotators revealed similar tendencies.
+One such example from Hollywood is provided below:

-``\textit{...His music is sad all of the time.
-It's really \textbf{a shame}.
-He'll never be allowed to go up to heaven. ~ But you will, won't you, Johan? ~ Oh yes.
-I'll get there.}"
+``\textit{about feeding the poor, I've never done any of that.
+God tells us to love everybody.
+I've hated people... my family, my family,} ''

-Similarly, the phrase "proudly presents" was used in the context of introducing an event or an artist in Hollywood movies.
-All dialogues with the phrase "proudly presents" were thus removed for further analysis.
+Here, the speaker is probably expressing guilt, shame, or both.
+Given subjective beliefs and poor agreement with generated outputs, we adopted a high precision-low recall strategy and limited our further analysis to explicit mentions of shame and pride.